schmartmann/datadog_writing_test/readme.md

 `Server.rb` controls how your server responds to HTTP requests, and is where your routes live.

-You should see a function block that describes your application’s root `/`:
+You should see a function block that describes your application’s root path at `/`:

 `server.rb`:
 ```ruby